How To Write An MBA Personal Statement

 If not, call and chat with the MBA admission tutors to find out what they’re looking for on personal statements and ask the tutors if they can provide any (anonymous of course) from previous year students to help you.

 Once you’ve completed your research it’s time to get personal.
-Your personal statement is not a ‘copy and paste’ job from your CV.
+Your personal statement is not a ‘copy and paste’ job from your CV, and you shouldn't just write something generic that could apply to any business school.

-It’s not about your achievements; it’s about how the subject matter of your MBA relates to your work and personal life and how you can connect to and immerse yourself in your MBA.
+This means your personal statement isn't about your achievements, but how the subject matter of your MBA relates to your work and personal life and how you can connect to and immerse yourself in your MBA.

 By all means use personal and work anecdotes, just ensure you link them to your MBA subject.
 They need to be relevant, honest and thought provoking all at the same time.